 Critically important to the success of the Callander South masterplan is the delivery of a comprehensive and accessible network of walking and cycling paths, to be delivered in partnership between public bodies, landowners and developers.
 This builds upon the existing network and formalises many informal paths that are currently not fully accessible.
-The below list is not necessarily in priority order.
+The below list is not necessarily in priority order and will be informed further by Stirling Council as part of the development planning process for the new primary school and consideration of safe routes to school requirements and preferred routes and standards.